-The VIN of this Suburban is 1GNFK16R4X_.
-Tl- the reporting person owns a 1999 Chevrolet Suburban.
+Tl- the contact owns a 1999 Chevrolet Suburban.
 The contact stated that the fuel pump wire failed and the vehicle would not start.
 The vehicle was taken to the dealer where the vehicle was repaired under NHTSA recall campaign id number: 05v155000 (fuel system: gasoline: delivery: fuel pump).
 The dealer advised the contact that the fuel pump wire was an updated version.
 The failure mileage was not available.
 Kmj.
-The failure date was Tuesday, Dec.
-20, 2011.

 See all problems of the 1999 Chevrolet Suburban.

-The car involved was a 2001 Chevrolet Suburban 1500.
 Since my last major repair which was July 2010 when my radiator and timing belt had malfunction, which I paid $653.
 34 for repairs, the surburban began to stall after my last oil chage at the dealership which was 10/04/2011.
 The vehicle would stall each time the ignition key was turned, then it would stall completely after a couple of tries.
 Now, the 2001 surburban 1500 vehicle of mine would have a fuel leakage and the engine stalls with no restart.
 I told the dealership after my oil change this problem occurred right as we were leaving the dealership, but my husband and I were told it was due to the recent oil change.
 Now the problem still exist with no restart and the dealership said to bring it back with a $90 fee to examine the vehicle which they believe its the fuel pump.
 I believe this should've been observed the day of the oil change when we initially observe the problem.
 It seems each time we have the vehicle oil change a problem occur the same day, inwhich its costly to us.
 This problem continues to exist now with no start and the dealership charges us each time after the oil change to determine what the problem is which as previously stated, occurs after each timely oil change.
-It was Oct.
-22, 2011 when this fuel pump issue occurred.

 See all problems of the 2001 Chevrolet Suburban.

-The vehicle involved is a 2001 Chevrolet Suburban.
+The contact owns a 2001 Chevrolet Suburban.
 The contact stated that the vehicle would either stall while driving various speeds or fail to start.
 An independent mechanic examined the vehicle and stated that the fuel pump needed to be replaced.
 The manufacturer was made aware of the failure and informed the contact that the vehicle was not included in the recall associated with NHTSA campaign id number: 05v155000 (fuel system, gasoline:delivery:fuel pump).
 The vehicle was not repaired.
 The failure mileage was 141,229.
-This problem occurred on Thursday, Sep.
-29, 2011.

-The vehicle was a 2008 Chevrolet Suburban 2500.
 In March of 2008 the vehicle shut down while traveling 70 mph while towing a boat from the florida keys en route to rhode island.
 The fuel pump was replaced.
 In December of 2008 while driving back down to the keys towing a boat, the vehicle shut down again at a speed of 70 mph.
 The vehicle has less than 10,000 miles on it.
 The second fuel pump lasted less than 4,000 miles.
 This vehicle has put our family and other motorists at severe risk.
 The last event occurred in a construction zone in a heavily congested area with no break down lane.
 The vehicle and boat were blocking a major highway exit.
 Our family (including a newborn) had to immediately vacate the vehicle and climb over a jersey barrier to get to a safer location.
 This vehicle has proven to be unpredictable and dangerous.
 At this time the vehicle is in a florida dealership awaiting repair and we live in rhode island.
-This issue happened on 12/31/2008.

 See all problems of the 2008 Chevrolet Suburban.